Eschatologue/CM_wiki/docs/spells/5th-level.md

 When the area appears, each creature in it must make a Constitution Saving Throw.
 A creature takes 4d10 piercing damage on a failed save, or half as much damage on a successful one.
 A creature must also make this Saving Throw when it enters the spell's area for the first time on a turn or ends its turn there.

-***At Higher Levels.*** When you cast this spell using a spell slot of 6th level or higher, the damage increases by 1d10 for each slot level above 5th.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 6th level or higher, the damage increases by 1d10 for each slot level above 5th.

 ### Legend Lore
 *5th-level divination*